kernel-community/signature-economies/packages/subgraph/README.md

 cargo run -p graph-node --release -- --postgres-url postgresql://<yourname>:<pswd>@localhost:5432/graph-node --ethereum-rpc localhost:http://127.0.0.1:8545 --ipfs 127.0.0.1:5001
 ```

 5. Before we build the frontend querying application for our graph node, we need to get some data into it.
-Let's mint an NFT and prepare it for auction:
+Let's mint both kinds of NFTs for this project:

 ```bash
 cd ~/signature-economies/